 As a sponsor of Friars Club, we’re excited to announce they have a new home on the grounds of Roger Bacon High School.
 TriHealth is proud to sponsor all of the team uniforms as well as one of the gym scoreboards.
 Additionally, we’re working with the staff to provide Power Packs (a pack containing dozens of shelf-stable and kid friendly food items) to the kids on weekends.

 “TriHealth has been a life saver to the Friars Club.
 We ask and they give.
 Their generosity and willingness to help us here at Friars has truly put smiles on the faces of our kids.
 Our new building sat empty until TriHealth filled it with tables, chairs, trash cans, flowers, a score board and more.
 They have helped us keep the kids in our program healthy and happy!
-Our community service project, partnered us up at the Free Store with the employees of TriHealth – this was fun for the kids, teaching them the value of community and sharing their time with and for others.
+Our community service project, partnered us up at the Free Store with the team members of TriHealth – this was fun for the kids, teaching them the value of community and sharing their time with and for others.
 Friars is glad to have TriHealth on our team.” – Annie Timmons, Executive Director of the Friars Club

 Friars Club, established in 1860, is a non-profit social service organization dedicated to serving the special needs of Cincinnati’s at-risk children through organized sports, activity, nutrition and fitness.